 At 13,000 total sf, 1936 Fifth Avenue is host to 11,000+ sf of entrepreneurial activity spread over 4 floors.
 With an outdoor courtyard for working, plus garden seating, it is a unique oasis of creativity along bustling 5th Avenue.

-Main Studio and Loft amenities include parking, a shared kitchen on the main floor, three scheduled conference rooms and numerous places to escape for a call — coworking includes WiFi, Flex or Dedicated tables; or work zones with multiple desks from $175, to $300, to clusters from $500 to $750+.
-At 4,000+ sf, 24+ work on the Loft or Main Studio floor.
+Main Studio and Loft amenities include parking, a shared kitchen on the main floor, three scheduled conference rooms and numerous places to escape for a call — coworking includes business-grade FIOS WiFi, adaptable to resident needs; Flex or Dedicated tables; or work zones with multiple desks from $250, to $300, to clusters from $400 to $950+.
+At 4,000 sf, 34 presently work on the Loft or Main Studio floor.

-A Third Floor, live-work for streetwear DailyBreadPA, at 1,220 sf, is now transitioning to a dedicated workspace for Apollo Neurosciences — democratizing advancements in neuroscience.
+A Third Floor, live-work for streetwear DailyBreadPA, at 1,220 sf, has now transitioned to a dedicated workspace for Apollo Neuro.

 "The result is a bold vision for Uptown where everyone is invited to come, to innovate, to build new businesses and to find a livable community to call home.
 The lessons learned here will shape the next generation of neighborhood plans across the city,” comments Mayor William Peduto.

 Powered by five key industry sectors — Advanced Manufacturing, Energy, Financial and Business Services, Healthcare and Life Sciences, and Information Technology — Pittsburgh is propelled by 36 colleges and universities, spinning out new business and a diverse residential population.